Led by Julio Isidro y Sánchez, Associate Professor & Group Leader

 CIRAD, Montpellier

-Graduate-level courses on statistical methods in plant breeding, genomic selection theory, and practical applications in R.
+Graduate-level course on statistical methods in plant breeding, genomic selection theory, and practical applications in R. UPM, recurring.

-Hands-on training in genomic prediction methods, GBLUP, and training population optimization using our software tools.
+Hands-on training in genomic prediction methods, GBLUP, and training population optimization using our open-source tools.
+Delivered internationally.

-Mentoring graduate students in quantitative genetics, bioinformatics, and computational breeding.
+Mentoring graduate students in quantitative genetics, bioinformatics, and computational breeding at UPM and international partner institutions.

 Teaching Resources